Common Skin Conditions: Dark Spots

 How can we prevent them?

-The best way to keep those pesky spots from appearing is to limit sun exposure.
+The best way to help keep those pesky spots from appearing is to limit sun exposure.

 What can I do to get rid of them?

-If you want to reduce the appearance of dark spots, doctors and dermatologists frequently recommend Obagi Nu-Derm®.
-Nu-Derm includes prescription-strength hydroquinone, the gold standard in helping to reduce the appearance of dark spots.
+If you want to help reduce the appearance of dark spots, physicians frequently recommend products like the Obagi Nu-Derm System*.
+Nu-Derm includes prescription-strength hydroquinone, which is considered by many to be the gold standard in the treatment of dark spots.
+Ask your skin care physician if Nu-Derm may be right for you.
+Please see Important Safety Information for Nu-Derm below.